-Please note: no late homework will be accepted, even it you have a valid reason for being absent.
+Please note: no late homework will be accepted and no make-up quizzes will be given, even it you have a valid reason for being absent.
 If you know you are going to be absent, you may turn in your assignment early or have a friend turn it in.
-I am no longer accepting scanned/emailed homework.
+I do not accept scanned/emailed homework.
 To compensate for that, you all get 10 extra homework points to start which allows you to miss 2 assignments if needed for absences etc.